 That there is a sizable segment of the population in the United States that believes in this nefarious conspiracy theory called the “homosexual agenda” is unfortunate.
-In reality, the only item on the agenda for most gay people is to be treated like any other citizen in having the right to earn a living, find happiness and security in marriage and family life and to get on with living in peace.
+In reality, the only item on the agenda for most gay people is to be treated like any other citizen in having the right to earn a living, find happiness and security in marriage and family life and to get on with living their lives in peace.

 Posted by Geoffrey